Nuance Privacy Statement

 California Residents Rights

-If you are a California resident, as defined in the California Code of Regulations, you have rights under the California Consumer Privacy Act of 2018 ("the CCPA").
+If you are a California resident, as defined in the California Code of Regulations, you have rights under the California Consumer Privacy Act of 2018 ("the CCPA") as amended by the California Privacy Rights Act of 2020 (“CPRA”).
 Below are the disclosures about your personal data and a description of your rights.

 Categories of information we collect and disclose for a business purpose